hearthandsinc/challenges/design-challenge/readme.md

 _This challenge is part of the engineering hiring process at [Heart Hands](https://hearthands.tech/)._

-Welcome to the Heart Hands Design Engineer Challenge.
-We want to see your creativity, product instincts, strategic thinking, and technical skills in action.

 ## Why this challenge?

 We're a small, talented team seeking design engineers with strong technical abilities, product sense, and creativity.
 This challenge offers a glimpse into the impactful features we build and the challenges we tackle.